 However, one of the deaths recorded in the AEMS internal database occurred in 2009 (the neonatal death) and another occurred in 2009.

 The one reported death recorded in the DAEN database can only be seen by searching in the category “Human Papillomavirus Recombinant Vaccine Quadrivalent”, not under Gardasil.
-The death is recorded both as “vaccination failure” and “cervix carcinoma”, but there is no detailed report that refers specifically to the death.
-The told Changing Times that the report relates to a death in March 2016.
+The death is recorded both in the “Medicine summary” section as “vaccination failure” and “cervix carcinoma”, but there is no detailed report that refers specifically to the death.
+The TGA told Changing Times that the report relates to a death in March 2016.

-This case appears in the internal database, but it is not reported as a death.
-The TGA says, however, that there was a “fatal outcome” in this case.
+The following case appears in the DAEN, in the “List of reports” section, but it is not reported there as a death.
+The TGA confirms, however, that there was a “fatal outcome” in this case, so one would deduct that it is the same case as the case of a death referred to above.

 In the internal AEMS database, there is a report of an induced abortion after what is described as “exposure” to quadrivalent Gardasil during pregnancy.